-I had previously tried to implement “pure GTD” on paper, but found it required lists and pages to be grouped together, requiring a bulky ring-binder type system, whereas, I preferred a lay-flat notebook style format which would take up much less space in my bag.
+Having previously tried to implement “pure GTD” on paper but found it required lists and pages to be grouped together, requiring a bulky ring-binder type system, whereas, I preferred a lay-flat notebook style format which would take up much less space in my bag.

-I was initially unsure of how this new paper based tool would look like and what format it would take, and set about some research on the internet, I stumbled across a notebook based system called the Bullet Journal.
+It was difficult initially to envision what a new paper-based tool would look like and what format it would take, so I set about some research on the internet, I stumbled across a notebook based system called the Bullet Journal.

 The bullet journal was created by a User Interaction Designer to rapidly collect and Log actions and tasks that need to be completed.

 Further detailed research showed that bullet journalling can be very flexible in how the page layouts and system can be setup, giving the flexibility that I needed.

 I have never been very artistic and felt a little inadequate that my bullet journal wouldn’t look like some of the pictures found on the internet.

 Nevertheless, I set up a new notebook I had at home, following the method from the bullet journal website and transferred all my projects and tasks from my digital system.

 The system has now been in use since August 2016, it has been through several iterations, such as adding in some GTD Style Lists – Projects, Someday Maybe and a large “Master Task List” to capture new tasks, but it’s working well, leaving me less stressed and more organised.

 - While paper systems introduce physical limits, my productivity has improved – I can’t simply drag and drop 20 different tasks from a list to do today – writing out a list of tasks forces you to critically think “Can I get all these done today?”